casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 # Installing Contracts and Querying Global State

-This tutorial is a continuation of the [Smart Contracts on Casper](/dapp-dev-guide/writing-contracts/rust) guide, and covers the installation of Casper contracts using the [Casper command-line client](/workflow/setup/#the-casper-command-line-client) and the `put-deploy` command. <!-- TODO add latest links when the content is live -->
+This tutorial is a continuation of the [Smart Contracts on Casper](/dapp-dev-guide/writing-contracts/rust) guide, and covers the installation of Casper contracts using the [Casper command-line client](/workflow/setup/#the-casper-command-line-client) and the `put-deploy` command.

 ## Prerequisites